|

 Ashirbekov was sacked and replaced by Timur Kamalovich Kamalov.

-Kamalov proved popular with local people and was responsible for numerous modernisation projects, including the upgrading of
+Kamalov proved popular with local people and was responsible for numerous modernization projects, including the upgrading of

 the Karakalpak road system and the construction of the new No'kis airport.
 Five years on however and events began to repeat

 local cotton crop and on agriculture in general.
-Once again, President Karimov visited No'kis and criticised local officials
+Once again President Karimov visited No'kis and criticized local officials

-Kamalov and proposed the appointment of Musa Tajetdinovich Yerniyazov as Chairman of the Joqarg'ı Ken'es, who was
+Kamalov and proposed the appointment of Musa Tajetdinovich Erniyazov as Chairman of the Joqarg'ı Ken'es, who was

 duly voted into office.
-58-year-old Yerniyazov was the former chief of Karakalpakstan's construction and communications
+58-year-old Erniyazov was the former chief of Karakalpakstan's construction and communications

 sectors.